Listen to this post with Alexa!

 The two week long beast that is South by Southwest is almost here.
 If you’re looking to avoid SXSW and stay away from the madness that will flood downtown, this one’s for you!

-While people from all over the WORLD come to Austin for the festival’s music, film, and tech events, many Austin locals wish to steer clear of all that craziness.
+While people from all over the world come to Austin for the festival’s music, film, and tech events, many Austin locals wish to steer clear of all that craziness.
 If you’re one of those such locals, here are our picks for alternative activities, restaurants, bars, and more.
 But whatever you choose do, heed our warning: do not drive through downtown!

-Our Top Restaurant Pick
+Our Top Restaurant Picks

 Waterloo Ice House Burnet Road

 Opening their first location on South Congress in 1976, Waterloo Ice House has since become an Austin staple.
 Whether you’re looking for breakfast, lunch, dinner, drinks — you’ll find it here.
 Waterloo Ice House starts serving breakfast at 7 a.m. on the weekdays with dishes like biscuits and gravy, the Waterloo Benedict, and breakfast tacos.
 Lunch and dinner feature a blend between Mexican and American with dishes like Waterloo Fajitas, burgers, and wings.
 This restaurant is also a great place if you’re looking to escape the SXSW madness with the family as they have a large kids menu plus a playground with large patio, game room, and plenty of TVs.

 306 East 53rd Street